bucs110a0spring22/ch2-lab-aw134123/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Program part A tells me how much I am wasting on college since I don't work hard enough.
+Part B tells me where I got food poisoning.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ my experience with the various dining halls at Binghamton (outsourced to Sodexo)

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ dont use the water dispensers at the dining halls